Carina-P/Skiers-Destinations/README.md

 ### Some of the bugs
 **Example of solved bugs:**
-- **Syncronosly** creating markers to map that depended on **asyncronosly fetching** of information, is done first: Solved by using fetch.then and Promise.all.
+- **Synchronously** creating clusters and markers with information, is depended on **asynchronously fetching** of information, is done first.
+For each resort fetched asynchronously both snowreport information and then weather forecast must be fetched asynchronously.
+Important that everything is fetched in right order otherwise it does not work.
+Solved by using fetch.then and Promise.all.
 - To be able to **calculate average rating** the **number of persons** that has voted has to be known.